Code obfuscation

 Obfuscation methods and techniques for iOS

-There are different techniques you can use to obfuscate the code of your iOS app, such as control flow obfuscation and string obfuscation.
+You can use different techniques to obfuscate the code of your iOS app, such as control flow obfuscation and string obfuscation.

 By complicating the control flow, it takes a lot longer to understand where the code is going or why it takes a certain direction.